AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 **To calculate head loss**:
 $$\Delta h = \frac{128L}{\rho g\pi} \frac{\mu Q}{D^4}$$

 First, if we were to model one constriction with the average velocity through the pores of the filter column.
-The velocity of a filter is 1.85 $\frac{mm}{s}$, the area of the filter of the flow cell was found using the width of the flow channel shown in figure 11.
+The velocity of a filter is 1.85 $\frac{mm}{s}$, the area of the filter of the flow cell was found using the width of the flow channel shown in Figure 14.

 ```python
 from aide_design.play import *